nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 You can see the annotations linked to each version on the same screen, and even annotate one file from this view.

+### Content Redaction

+Nuxeo Enhanced Viewer can also be used to redact content, for example to remove personal identifying information (PII) from your documents.
+This use case is described in a dedicated [How to Use Content Redaction]({{page page='how-to-use-content-redaction'}}) page.

 ### Open Several Documents Within the Same Viewer

 With the Nuxeo Enhanced Viewer, you can open several documents within the same viewer and so view all your documents at the same time.
 And you can scroll from one to the other and view/edit the annotations of each of them: